gurunandan-bhat/fcg/content/guild/members/rohit-vats.md

 twitter = 'https://twitter.com/nawabjha'
 +++

-Rohit Vats has been a journalist and film critic for over a decade now.
-He has been reviewing Hindi and Hollywood films primarily.
-Currently, he is working with DNA.
+Rohit Vats is a journalist, film critic, translator and a digital strategist with more than 14 years of experience.
+Currently, he is serving as the Editorial Head of DNA India (Zee Digital).